 Frequently asked questions

-I am not accepting insurance.
-All services are self-pay with a limited number of sliding-scale and pro-bono spaces.
+• I am not accepting insurance.
+All services are self-pay with a limited number of sliding-scale spaces.

 *A superbill can be provided to you to submit to your insurance for reimbursement.